10 steps for dogs and cats with ear conditions

 After an hour of questioning by 15 committee members, I made them laugh by saying: “Oh boy, did you make me sweat answering all these questions.
 It felt like another round of licensing exams.”

-In a way, I appreciated the committee’s thorough work and hoped that they would see that I practiced according to the highest medical standards.
+In a way, I appreciated the committee’s thorough work and hoped they would see I practiced according to the highest medical standards.
 The next day, I received a call that they had found nothing wrong with my treatment of Tamara.
-I accepted the news with great relief and was happy that I was still a vet…
+I accepted the news with great relief and was happy that I was still a vet.

 We all have something to learn….I just hope that Tamara is well.